the9thChege/resort/README.md

 # resort
-A webpage for a wealthy individual
+"A webpage for a wealthy individual"

+Author:       Chege "the9thChege" Kariuki
+Project Name: Resort
+Instructions: View in Github Pages